calaldees/teachingWorkshops/teacherTraining/cpd.md

 Task
 ----
+14:00 ....
+TASK: Related to your current domain ...

-TASK: Imagine your can run one session for the PGCE/SD students next year.
-You have 1 session to have an impact on their teaching.
-How would you ensure this session has impact and actually makes meaningful change in their teaching?
-What would be in this session?
-What would it look like?
+* Imagine your can run one session for the PGCE/SD students next year.
+* You have 1 session to have an impact on their teaching.
+* How would you ensure this session has impact and actually makes meaningful change in their teaching?
+* What would be in this session?
+* What would it look like?

 [Leverage observations](https://improvingteaching.co.uk/2014/12/15/archimedean-leadership-2-what-are-leverage-observations-or-how-would-yo-yo-ma-feed-back/)